Tomo Razmilovic

 Symbol learned of the fraud in the summer of 2002 via an internal investigation, and cooperated with authorities.
 In late 2002, it restated almost four years worth of earnings from 1998 to 2001, in the process erasing $234 million in revenue and $325 million in net income.
 It also paid $37 million to settle the SEC charges and $138 million to settle numerous shareholder suits.
 The company never recovered, and was ultimately forced to merge with Motorola in 2007.

 Razmilovic was not heard from again until 2004, when WNBC in New York City and Newsday, the main newspaper on Long Island, found him living in a small town in Sweden.
-He absconded back to Sweden, where he holds citizenship, claiming he would not be able to get a fair trial in the United States.
+He claimed to have fled to Sweden, where he holds citizenship, because he did not believe he would be able to get a fair trial in the United States.
 In 2008, Forbes magazine named Razmilovic one of the "World's Most Wanted White-Collar Fugitives".

 The SEC won a default judgement against Razmilovic in 2009.
 In 2011, federal judge Sandra J. Feuerstein ordered Razmilovic to disgorge $41.7 million in illegal profits and pay a $20.8 million civil penalty.
 With interest, the penalty could add up to as much as $47 million.
 He is also banned from ever serving as an officer or director of a public company again.
 On 17 January 2014 federal prosecutors on Long Island filed a civil suit seeking the forfeiture of $12 million in illegal profits that they believe Razmilovic has hidden in a Credit Suisse account.

 Razmilovic maintained his innocence.
 In a 2013 interview with WNBC and CNBC, he went as far as to demand an apology from investigators and media covering the story.
 He has stated that he has no intention of returning to the United States to face the charges against him.
-Sweden will not extradite Razmilovic because it does not turn over suspected white-collar criminals to non-European Union countries.
+Sweden will not extradite Razmilovic because it does not extradite suspected white-collar criminals to countries outside the European Union.
 The accounting fraud was profiled by CNBC's American Greed: The Fugitives in 2013.